fitnr/convertdate/README.md

 * Dublin day count
 * Julian day count

-The `holidays` module also provides some useful holiday-calculation, with a focus on American and Jewish holidays.
+The `holidays` module also provides some useful holiday-calculation, with a focus on North American and Jewish holidays.

 Installing
 -------